avinash1721up/helmet-detection/README.md

 OpenCV (Open Source Computer Vision Library) is a library of programming functions mainly aimed at real-time computer vision.The library is cross-platform and free for use under the open-source BSD license.

+The saved  keras model is used here in opencv and by using  upper body classifier , we are able to get the expected results from the model.

 This library helps us to work and mainly detect some real time images so that we can assure that our model is working fine or not.